 Formed in 1994, the group arranged a Devon Year of the Hedge in 2014 to celebrate its 20th year.
 We are the longest running local hedge group in the country.

 Over the years we have succeeded in generating a great deal of media attention, and have done much to raise the profile of hedges in the county.
-We have produced a number of quality publications, most recently in 2014 the book Devon Hedges, and have been commended by a House of Commons Select Committee for our work.
+We have produced a number of quality publications, including, in 2014, the book Devon Hedges, and have been commended by a House of Commons Select Committee for our work.

-Nearly every year we arrange a Devon Hedge Week, usually in the autumn half term, during which a programme of hedge-related events takes place across the county.
-We also organise an annual Hedge Competition (including a novice section), to recognise and reward good practice in hedge management.
+In many years we arrange a Devon Hedge Week, usually in the autumn half term, during which a programme of hedge-related events takes place across the county.
+We have organised an annual Hedge Laying Competition (including a novice section), to recognise and reward good practice in hedge management.
+We currently run the Devon Hedge Award which focusses on different issues each year.

 Past achievements include commissioning and publishing research on the economics of hedge cutting, running a major project called Green Lanes and Veins which resulted in, among other things, an oral history, a map of distinctive hedge types across the county and several hedge trails, producing practical instruction videos on hedge laying and stone-faced banking, and publishing a guide to the management and production of woodfuel from hedges.